Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

  - subtotal code not working not working on shopping bag page or grandtotal working on checkout succes page
  - Previously before deployment subtotal on shopping bag page and grandtotal on checkout success page was working, an error has developed somewhere during the deployment process.
- - Previously befor deployment had issue with subtotal on checkout page, was removed as not critical as all over totals were working fine.
+ - Previously before deployment had issue with subtotal on checkout page, was removed as not critical as all over totals were working fine.

   <p class="my-0 small text-muted">${{ item.product.price | calc_subtotal:item.quantity }}</p>